skyvers/skyve-dev-guide/_pages/queries.md

   nav: docs
 ---

-## Queries

-One of the great things about Skyve is that Skyve's Persistence automatically manages your SQL datastore and automatically issue SQL to retrieve data for basic Create, Read, Update and Delete operations, according to the privileges and scoping declared in your module.xml, even where you have declared complex relationships with references across several documents.
+One of the great things about Skyve is that Skyve's Persistence automatically manages your SQL datastore and automatically issues SQL to retrieve data for basic Create, Read, Update and Delete operations, according to the privileges and scoping declared in your module.xml, even where you have declared complex relationships with references across several documents.

-If a query name is not supplied Skyve will generate a *default* query which will include all columns for all document attributes.
+If a query name is not supplied, Skyve will generate a *default* query which will include all columns for all document attributes.

 However, in some cases it is useful to declare the query in the module so that it can be more tightly customised or parameterised for your application.

 Queries are declared in the module to maximise re-use throughout the application.

-As described in [Modules](./../pages/modules.md) the `module.xml` file can include definitions of queries used in the application.
+As described in [Modules](./../pages/modules.md), the `module.xml` file can include definitions of queries used in the application.
 Queries declared in the `module.xml` are called *metadata queries* to distinguish them from other queries which may exist as views on the database server or as unsecured SQL strings within developer code.

 Each document can specify a *defaultQueryName* - which is the name of the metadata query to use by default wherever lists of document instances may be required (e.g. lists and lookups for document references).